GAY Horror & Thriller Flicksby emertens | created - 15 Dec 2011 | updated - 11 months ago | Public

 I dislike to start with the most obvious and banal thing to say about a movie such as this one, but here goes: the budget was ultra low.

 I read in an external review that the director was just 22 years of age during filming, in which case the movie must have been shot before November 1997.
 (This is of course very well possible).
 His only effort as a director to date.
 Much of the crew and cast weren't very experienced either, with a few exceptions.

 As most critics point out, the story is some kind of allegory in which "being a wolf" serves as metaphor to "being gay".
 Society doesn't understand these outcast and regards them as dangerous.
 Misguided and led by a very hypocritical church, it condemns and hunts these so-called "wolves".

+It isn't very clear what the makers were striving for.
+The gay-wolf parable is very clear right from the start.
+Rather simplistic and a bit pretentious.
+A lot of reviewers call it a fairy tale.
+But don't expect something like The Company of Wolves.
+The gay wolfmen are sometimes referred to as werewolves.
+They aren't.
+Don't expect a horror movie.
 There's another plot in which two old "hags" try to murder their employer.
 It feels a bit 'Agatha Christie' but it doesn't become a detective story.
 There isn't much suspense.
 There isn't much mystery.

 It's not a thought-provoking drama.
 It neither is a provocative satire.
 But... it IS a bit romantic, a tiny bit.
 And a little bit sad.

 So I'm actually saying the same as all the other reviewer did.

 Could I recommend this movie?
 Should I ...?